M3ssman/gitbook-it-snippets/chapter1.md

 #### Conky Autostart

-* create shellscript that starts
+* create shellscript that starts conky in ~ Folder
 * add script to ~/.config/autostart or open "Startprogramme"

 ### Launcher Position